 A stunning hotel, beautiful Italian style gardens and a cafe expect families in Powerscourt House and Gardens, one of the most beautiful estates in the whole of the country.

 As well as visiting the gardens, make sure you bring the kids to the Cool Planet Experience, just beside the main house.

 This is a wonderful, family friendly, fun, interactive exhibitio teaching about climate change but, more importanlty, how YOU can make a difference!

 Take a break from it all and spend one afternoon in the wonderful Mount Usher Gardens, in County Wicklow.

-Just to the north of Dublin city centre sits the charming fishing village of Howth.
+Just to the north of Dublin city center sits the charming fishing village of Howth.